Skip to content

 # Rigid body profiling

-python demos/demo_performance_monitor.py --scene rigid
+python python/demos/demo_performance_monitor.py --scene rigid

 # Fluid profiling

-python demos/demo_performance_monitor.py --scene fluid --measured-steps 60
+python python/demos/demo_performance_monitor.py --scene fluid --measured-steps 60

 Best Practices